I am so excited to have one of my favourite foodie bloggers, Tracy from The Culinary Jumble, on #parentingscoop this month!!!

 First time around nobody believed how bad it was.

 Second time around, I went in all guns blazing at my first midwifes’ appointment, but luckily she was more clued up and knew about HG.
 I was given a very sympathetic ear and medication, which made my second pregnancy slightly easier to bear.

 Many women who suffer with HG have a form of PTSD and depression after the births because the pregnancy is so horrific and hard on the body both mentally and physically.
-I still cry whenever I think back to those days and it is something which will always stay with me.
+Whenever I think back to those days, I still cry and it is something which will always stay with me.
 I was robbed of a special time which should be a peaceful, wonderful experience.